0Memo/0Memo/README.md

-- 👋 Hello there, I’m Guillermo, Franco-Colombian living in Loire Valley, France.
+- 👋 Hello there, I’m Guillermo, Franco-Colombian living in France.
-- 👀 I’m interested in Web Development, languages, travels, metal detection, urbex and I have a collection of old and foreign coins; amongst many other things.
+- 👀 I’m interested in Web Development and App Design and Development, languages, travels, metal detection, urbex, epoxy resin and I have a collection of old and foreign coins; amongst many other things.
 - 🌱 I’m looking forward to ever further improving my computer programming knowledge.
 - 💞️ I’m absolutely available to collaborate on a project with you, i'm based in France but you could be located anywhere else, that's not a major problem.
 - 📫 So let's get in touch ...